 Blanchard Listed by payoutsking Ransomware Group

-On March 9, 2026, the ransomware group payoutsking added Blanchard to its leak site, confirming that it had exfiltrated internal files from the California-based leadership training company during a ransomware attack.
+On March 9, 2026, the ransomware group payoutsking added Blanchard to its leak site, claiming that it had exfiltrated internal files from the California-based leadership training company during a ransomware attack.

 Public reporting indicates that Blanchard, founded by Ken Blanchard and known for its corporate leadership programs, was listed on the payoutsking leak site hosted on an onion domain.
 The posting states that internal files were taken during the incident.
 No specific victim count has been released, and the precise volume or types of records exposed remain unclear from available information.
 The company, headquartered in Escondido, provides training and consulting services to organizations worldwide.